sharonrumsey/sprint-2/neutral.md

 1. Log your reflections on:

   1. What do you think?
+  It's good to make the effort and to apply gender neutral language.

   2. Do you make an effort to use gender neutral language?